kyma-project/community/docs/guidelines/content-guidelines/02-style-and-terminology.md

 * Helm: `helm -n` equals `helm --name`, not `helm --namespace`

 In such a case, explain the context in the document.

-> **TIP:** In case of any further doubts concerning the style and standards of writing, see [Microsoft Writing Style Guide](https://docs.microsoft.com/en-us/style-guide/welcome/).